Reference

 Configuration

-Add servers under [mcp.*] in your config:
+Add servers under [mcp.*] in your MCP config:

-• Global: ~/.config/maki/config.toml
+• Global: ~/.config/maki/mcp.toml

 Stdio